Back-to-school means new possibilities!

 Here are five online professional development ideas for teachers and other educators.

 .
 This course provides an overview of coaching and mentoring.
 The basics involve pairing experienced professionals with employees that can use some help.

-Other mentorship topics include discussing ways to adapt to the child care culture.
+Some mentorship topics include discussing ways to adapt to the child care culture.
 As well as tips for managing stress and conflict.
 And ways to boost your skills and grow your career.

-2. Record or video yourself.
-Another way to boost online professional development skills for teachers is to practice teaching.
-Most phones and computers have a microphone to allow you to record yourself speaking or giving a lesson plan.
-And if you want to go above and beyond use a video camera to record yourself giving the same lesson plan.
-And review yourself after.
+Another idea for growth is to practice in a mirror or record yourself teaching.
+Consider voice-recording yourself speaking or giving a lesson plan.
+And if you want to go above and beyond, take a video yourself giving the same lesson plan.
+And review the video afterward.

 This will help you find ways to improve your speaking and body language.
 You'll also gain more confidence in your teaching ability as your practice.

 3. Find new activities and ideas for your classroom.
 Keep things interesting for your students (and yourself)!
-Search online for new developmentally appropriate activities for your students.
+Search online for new developmentally-appropriate activities for your students.
 If you’re looking for some good options, courses are available for each child care age group.

 Reading is one of the best ways to grow in your career.
 Try to read at least one professional development book per quarter.
 You could even start a book club with some of your teacher friends.
 You can check out books from the library or see if your center has a library.
 Here are some recommended titles